Multiconfigurational short-range on-top pair-density functional theory: Conclusions

 We have illustrated with CAS-sr$t$LDA how MC-srPDFT models can describe dissociation into the correct atomic states, also for intermediate spin coupling.
 As expected, the BDEs are significantly improved compared to MC-srDFT models.
-This is due to the removal of the $M_S$ dependency within approximate functionals.
-Compared with the MC-PDFT model introduced by Gagliardi and coworkers (see e.g. ref. \citenum{sharma2021multiconfiguration}), the MC-srPDFT is more general in multiple aspects.
-The MC-srPDFT model is fully variational in all wave function parameters, making the extension to molecular properties through a response approach easily accessible.
-Furthermore, the range-separation of the electron-electron interactions guaranties no double-counting of the electron correlation.
+The calculations are also more robust and simpler from a user perspective for non-singlet systems because we obtain the same result for all $M_S$ values.
+Compared with the MC-PDFT models introduced by Gagliardi and coworkers (see e.g. the review in Ref.~\citenum{sharma2021multiconfiguration}), the MC-srPDFT is more general in multiple aspects.
+The MC-srPDFT model is fully variational in all wave function parameters.
+As shown by Hapka et al.\cite{hapka2020a}, the non-variational combination of a standard CASSCF with PDFT or srPDFT introduces double-counting of the positive kinetic correlation energy, which often causes them to become worse when increasing the active space beyond the minimal for the strong correlation effects, including correct dissociation.
+This effect is removed with the variational optimization.
+However, the translation of spin-dependent functionals also used in this work causes exaggeration of spin-polarization in bonding regions when used with multi-reference on-top pair densities (as is also the case for unrestricted DFT).\cite{grafenstein2005,hapka2020a} We have compared CAS(2,2)-sr$t$LDA with CAS(2,13)-sr$t$LDA for \ce{H2} (data not shown) and the BDE error is bigger for the larger CAS, however, it is impossible to say what is caused by srLDA functional error and what is caused by exaggerated spin polarization.
+We postpone futher analysis of this till we have implemented MC-sr$t$PBE.
 Lastly, the use of exact long-range exchange ensure a correct asymptotic behavior of the exchange-correlation potential.
 It should also be noted that, if beneficial, the MC-srPDFT model can straightforwardly be extended to include exact exchange in the short-range functional, e.g. an MC-sr$t$PBE0 model with 25\% exact exchange in the short-range part.

-The perspectives brought by the variational construction of the MC-srPDFT are many: This construction ensures that the model can be straightforwardly extended to molecular gradients and Hessians, linear response excitation energies and transition moments, frequency-dependent as well as frequency-independent response properties.
-Since it is generally known that GGA functionals gives equilibrium distances in better agreement with experimental values, we expect that the combination with an on-top pair density will improve the quality compared to the sr$t$LDA functional.
-Work is in progress to implement MC-sr$t$PBEgws as well as linear response properties as excitation energies, frequency-dependent polarizabilites and NMR parameters.